 Feelings of this anxiety can also contribute to other problems such as depression, headaches, social withdrawal, substance misuse, and relationship problems.

-While we may feel inclined to want to stop all feelings of anxiety, it is important to remember that some anxiety is normal and helpful for certain situations.
+While we may feel inclined to want to stop all feelings of anxiety, it is important to remember that some anxiety is normal and helpful in certain situations.

 Trying to stop anxious feelings is a form of resistance and can, in fact, make anxiety stronger.
 This relates to ironic processing theory, which explains why it is so hard to decrease unwanted thoughts.